Did you ever dream of having a job that wasn’t tied to an office?

-After offering your service to a client through Fiverr, you also get paid through Fiverr and overall, it is a helpful way to turn your free time into making money with your best skills.
+After offering your service to a remote client through Fiverr, you also get paid through Fiverr and overall, it is a helpful way to turn your free time into making money with your best professional or freelance skills.

 FlexJobs does require a membership, but it can come in a few forms: monthly or annually.
 The benefit with a site that requires membership to browse listings is that the postings are hand-picked and vetted.

-Having only recently found out about AuthenticJobs, we can now introduce this job board to you as a resource for professionals in creative services, development and design.
+Having only recently found out about AuthenticJobs, we can now introduce this remote work job board to you as a resource for professionals in creative services, development and design.

 With AuthenticJobs, you can search by location, keyword and category, and you’ll immediately receive listings of jobs that are flex-remote or remote in terms of location.

-If you want a job that’s located in a specific city, AuthenticJobs lists those too – you just have to pass over them if you’re set on a remote job or a work-from-home job.
+If you want a job that’s located in a specific city, AuthenticJobs lists those, too.
+You just have to pass over them if you’re set on a remote job or a work-from-home job.

 Dribbble is spelled with the letter ‘b’ three times.
 It’s a little bit hard to read, but I suppose it’s how they keep the name unique!

-Visit the Dribble listings if you are a designer, as the site prides itself on being the best resource for design jobs at the best companies worldwide.
+Visit the Dribbble listings if you are a designer, as the site prides itself on being the best resource for design jobs at the best companies worldwide.
 You may even find listings for entry-level remote jobs like junior designers or apprenticeships.

 Let’s Work Remotely wants you to join the community of 100,000 remote jobs (although you may ‘leave’ said community when you find that dream job).